spine-tools/Spine-Toolbox/docs/source/project_items.rst

 ===================

 This item provides the user a chance to define a mapping from tabulated data such as comma separated values or Excel to the Spine data model.
+See :ref:`Importing and exporting data` for more information.

 Exporter |exporter|
 ===================